Faculty Handbook

 Foundations of Reappointment, Promotion, and Tenure at MSU

-At MSU, the criteria and expectations for faculty advancement are closely aligned with the University’s mission as a land-grant institution.
-Based upon MSU’s values of collaboration, equity, excellence, integrity and respect, the University is dedicated to advance knowledge and transform lives by providing outstanding undergraduate, graduate and professional education; conducting research of the highest caliber; and advancing outreach, engagement and economic activities.
-Through its faculty, MSU fulfills its land-grant mission - driving innovation, educating and mentoring future leaders, and engaging with local, national and global communities to address complex societal challenges and improve quality of life across Michigan and around the world.
-Our land-grant mission grounds and guides MSU to continually improve.
+The reappointment, promotion, and tenure process is grounded in MSU’s values of collaboration, equity, excellence, integrity, and respect, along with the principles of academic freedom.
+The university is dedicated to advancing knowledge and transforming lives by providing outstanding undergraduate, graduate, and professional education; conducting research of the highest caliber; and advancing outreach, engagement, and economic activities.
+Through its faculty, MSU fulfills its land-grant mission – driving innovation, educating and mentoring future leaders, and engaging with local, national, and global communities to address complex societal challenges and improve quality of life across Michigan and around the world.

 Tenure Philosophy

-Tenure also reflects a mutual commitment between the institution and the faculty member – an investment in a long-term relationship that supports continued growth in scholarship, teaching and service.
+Tenure also reflects a mutual commitment between the institution and the faculty member; an investment in a long-term relationship that supports continued growth in scholarship, teaching, and service.
 It is both a privilege and a responsibility, requiring faculty to uphold the highest standards of professional conduct and to contribute meaningfully to their academic communities.

 Core Criteria for Evaluation